redhat-cop/image-scanning-signing-service/README.md

 The image scanning and signing service takes advantage of two key concepts in the OpenShift ecosystem:

-* [Controllers](https://kubernetes.io/docs/reference/generated/kube-controller-manager/) - A non-terminating loop that regulates the state of the system.
+* [Operators](https://coreos.com/operators/) - Method of packaging, deploying, and managing Kubernetes Applications.
+This application leverages the [Operator SDK](https://github.com/operator-framework/operator-sdk) to streamline the development of Operators.
 * [Custom Resource Definitions](https://kubernetes.io/docs/concepts/api-extension/custom-resources/) - An extension of the OpenShift/Kubernetes API that allows users to interact with API objects in a similar manner as _Pods_

 When combined with the a Custom Resource Definition, a custom controller can react upon the intents specified by the user and perform a set of actions, such as triggering the scanning and signing of an image.